Team Profile

 Group I is led by France as heavy favourites, with Senegal as the main challengers.
 Norway will feel they can beat Senegal — a game that could determine second place in the group — and take points from the Iraq fixture.
 If Norway's star duo perform at their best, they have the quality to go deep into this tournament.

 Norway are genuine contenders in Group I — and potentially beyond.
 France are the class act, but Senegal and Norway are closely matched.
 A second-place finish — or even topping the group if France underperform — is possible if Haaland and Ødegaard deliver.
 The question is whether Norway's supporting cast can step up when the stars are double-marked.
-Quarter-finals is the realistic ceiling; anything less than the round of 16 would be a failure.
+Update: Norway have already cleared the R16 ceiling — Haaland's brace in the final 12 minutes against Brazil (2-1) has sent them into the QF vs France on July 9, equalling their best-ever World Cup finish (1938).

 World Cup 2026 · Group I · Match schedule TBD — opponents confirmed